cerpintext/Scripts/README.md

 This is not perfectly made and will be improved on when I have ideas.

 One way to use scripts can be:
-1. 'chmod  755 notes'    set permissions
+1. 'sudo chmod  755 notes'    set permissions
-2. 'cp notes /usr/bin'   make Notes available globally for user
+2. 'sudo cp notes /usr/bin'   make Notes available globally for user
 3. '$ notes -s <subject>'   Run with param -s and name subject